electron/electron/docs/tutorial/snapcraft.md

 ```

 While it _is possible_ to install `snapcraft` on macOS using Homebrew, it
 is not able to build `snap` packages and is focused on managing packages
 in the store.

-# Using `electron-installer-snap`
+## Using `electron-installer-snap`

-The module works like `electron-winstaller` and similar modules in that its
+The module works like [`electron-winstaller`][electron-winstaller] and similar
-scope is limited to building snap packages.
-You can install it with:
+modules in that its scope is limited to building snap packages.
+You can install
+it with:

 ```sh
 npm install --save-dev electron-installer-snap
 ```

-## Step 1: Package Your Electron Application
+### Step 1: Package Your Electron Application

 Package the application using [electron-packager][electron-packager] (or a
 similar tool).
 Make sure to remove `node_modules` that you don't need in your